wovo/hwpy/servers/readme.md

 A tricky point is that opening the serial port might reset the Arduino.
-To cope with this, there is a 2 second wait after opening the serial port (inside the python gpio class).
+To cope with this, there is a 2 second wait after opening the serial port (inside the python remote gpio class).